Very often we’ve had questions from friends and relatives living abroad, like…

 - Which island should we visit?

 So Kids Love Greece was born.
-The creators are three mums and a wannabe mum who are all passionate about research and … Greece!
+The creators are three moms who are all passionate about creating amazing family memories and … Greece!

 Maria Hnaraki, Educational Consultant